PSYC 250 - Basic Psychological Processes

 PSYC 340 - Social Psychology

 An introduction to the relationship between individuality and social context.
-The course covers the history of the field and its relationship to disciplines such as sociology and anthropology.
-'Classic' social psychological experiments will be reviewed and experimental, evolutionary, and cross-cultural approaches compared.
-Other topics include: social cognition and perception, authority and obedience, conformity, depersonalization and institutionalization, attitudes and prejudice, attraction and aggression, normatively, ideology, and socialization and enculturation.
+The course covers the history of the field and its relationship to sociology.
+Classic social psychological experiments will be reviewed and current research and trends explored.
+Topics include: social cognition and perception, authority and obedience, conformity, the self, attitudes and prejudice, attraction, aggression, and altruism.

 PSYC 341 - Psychology of Exceptional Children and Adolescents